Financial-Times/origami/components/o-share/MIGRATION.md

 o-share v9 incudes a number of changes to improve accessibility.
 To migrate follow these steps and see below for more details:

 - o-share no longer provides client side JavaScript to generate markup.
-New markup can be copied from the [Origami registry](https://registry.origami.ft.com/components/o-share) or [StoryBook](https://origami.ft.com/storybook/) via the `HTML` tab.
+New markup can be copied from [Storybook](https://o2-core.origami.ft.com/?path=/docs/maintained-o-share-readme--docs&globals=backgrounds:!undefined) via the `HTML` tab.

 ### Inlined SVG icons